Richard Osman: Literary work

 Viking Press, a subsidiary of Penguin Random House, acquired the rights to Osman's debut novel, The Thursday Murder Club, and one other novel, for a seven-figure sum in a 10-publisher auction in 2019.
 Osman's debut crime novel was published on 3 September 2020.

 The Thursday Murder Club series is set in a luxury retirement village in Kent, where four residents with an interest in solving cold cases become involved in real murder investigations.
 Osman confirmed in August 2020 that Steven Spielberg had acquired the book's film rights and the movie debuted on Netflix in August 2025.
 The book sold almost 700,000 UK copies in its first four months, according to publishers Penguin, and beat Barack Obama's memoir A Promised Land as the UK's Christmas best-selling book.

-The first novel in the series was followed by The Man Who Died Twice in 2021, The Bullet That Missed in 2022, and The Last Devil To Die in 2023.
-The Last Devil To Die reached number one on the New York Times Best Seller list.
+The first novel in the series was followed by The Man Who Died Twice in 2021, The Bullet That Missed in 2022, and The Last Devil to Die in 2023.
+The Last Devil to Die reached number one on the New York Times Best Seller list.
 The fifth book in the series, The Impossible Fortune, was released in September 2025.

 In September 2024, Viking published the first book in Osman's new mystery series, We Solve Murders.
+The second book in this series, We Chase Shadows, was published on 15 September 2026.

 As of 2025, Osman has sold over 17 million books worldwide.

 Other activities

 Osman presented The Birthday Game podcast.
-In 2021 he featured in podcast adverts for premium ready-meal brand Charlie Bigham's.
+In 2021 he featured in adverts for premium ready-meal brand Charlie Bigham's.

 In December 2021, Osman was the guest for BBC Radio 4's Desert Island Discs.

 On 9 June 2022, Osman was the subject of the BBC's Who Do You Think You Are?, in which he discovered that a distant relative had been involved in a celebrated Victorian murder case.